 Come over here we will find a way!

 He built the museum beside the Angli factory, and here it comes.

 Nowadays the factory is used for a design and textile education in a school names TECO that attracts young people from many other countries and the area is full of other educational institutions and flats for the students.

 Today I went to see the Carl-Henning & Else Ahlefelt Museum as it had been extended by an underground building with light from the roof windows in the lawn outside.
 They had a special exhibition from another “Cobra” artist Henry Heerup (1908-1993), who had done a lot also to let art be known and popular among ordinary people.
 “The Irma girl” is still the trademark of a good grocery shop called Irma.

 That meant that he wasn’t as acknowledged in his time as he ought to have been.
-His art was used decorating cans for coffee or plastic bags for grocery goods or mural decorations for advertisements among many other things.
+His art was used for decorating cans for coffee or plastic bags for grocery goods or mural decorations for advertisements among many other things.
 Henry Heerup wanted his art to be valued by working class people.
 He made his paintings and art constellations in his garden all year round.
-It may not be so clear to see, but he took his education at the art school in Copenhagen.
+It may not be so easy to see, but he took his education at the art school in Copenhagen.